shansiliu95/PointCloudGeneration/README.md

 # Point Clouds Generation via Score Matching

 The codes are heavily borrowed from https://github.com/yangyanli/PointCNN.
+Please refer to this link for how to prepare the ShapeNet segmentation dataset.

-I
+I add 723 lines and remove 247 lines of codes.
+Modifications are mainly made in langevin_dynamics.py, train_val_generation.py and pointcnn.py.

 Train: